Join the discussion

 The future of Australia’s payment infrastructure

-As the nation’s "Lead Merchant," the public sector’s choice of infrastructure sets the tone for the entire industry.
+As one of the country’s largest payment ecosystems, the public sector plays a critical role in shaping how digital transactions are delivered at scale.
 Thoughtworks, in partnership with TG Public Affairs, is convening a closed-door roundtable to explore:

 Date: Monday, 4 May 2026